Hamunii/CogworkManager/README.md

 ### Cogwork.Cli

 Aka "cogman".
-It's a CLI tool that focused a lot on the user experience to try and make it easy-ish to use even for people who are not used to CLI tools.
+It's a CLI tool that focuses a lot on the user experience to try and make it easy-ish to use even for people who are not used to CLI tools.

 The goal of cogman is to be a fully-featured mod package manager so you don't need to open a GUI app for managing mods.
-As of right now, it's not there.
-It can't actually even install mods yet, though that feature is surely coming soon.
+As of right now, it's not quite there.